Is Google Analytics Legal in Norway? Cookie Consent, the New Law, and What Changed

 Datatilsynet also noted that GA4 "will not necessarily correct those problems we have so far identified," citing the Danish DPA's parallel conclusion.

 The final decision came on July 26, 2023.
 Because Telenor had already stopped using Google Analytics in January 2021, Datatilsynet issued a reprimand, not a fine.
 No Norwegian company has been fined for GA use.
+In plain English: Norway wrote the legal reasoning but never sent a bill.
 Sweden remains the only country that put a price tag on it.

 The timing was remarkable.
 The EU-US Data Privacy Framework was adopted on July 10, 2023.
 Datatilsynet's final ruling came sixteen days later.
 In the same announcement, they declared that "what has been a major problem with Google Analytics appears to be resolved" under the DPF, while adding the caveat: "we do not rule out that there may be other privacy challenges with the tool."